Naga Daw Oo

 Oo (ဦး, [ʔú]; 27 April 1910 – 11 July 1995), known as Naga Daw Oo (နဂါး ဒေါ်ဦး, [nəgá dɔ̀ ʔú]), was a 20th-century Burmese business tycoon from Mandalay, Myanmar.
 She is best remembered for her decades-long involvement with the annual Thingyan festivities in Mandalay as well as her contributions to Buddhist causes across the country.
 She was the first person to receive the title of Agga Maha Thiri Thudhamma Theingi (Pali: Aggamahāsīrisudhammasiṅgī), the highest possible religious title for lay Buddhists in Myanmar.

 Early life

 Born to U Htin and Daw Su on 27 April 1910 in Mandalay, Oo was the eldest of 12 siblings.
 She was an elder sister of Ludu Daw Amar, a dissident writer and journalist.
 Oo was educated at the American Baptist Missionary School before leaving the school in 1927.

 Business career

 In 1929, Oo married Htun Chun of Myinmu.
 The couple founded the Naga Cheroot Company, a cigar-cheroot manufacturing company, in 1938.
 After her husband died during World War II, she assumed leadership of the company.
-In the 1960s, the Naga Cheroot was nationalized by the Union Revolutionary Council, leading to its eventual fallure.
+In the 1960s, the Naga Cheroot was nationalized by the Union Revolutionary Council, leading to its eventual failure.